jonlinca/ACLandR/README.md

 RNUMERIC(rScript|rCode, decimals <,field|value <,...n>>)
 ```

-The RNUMERIC() function calls for an “rScript” or “rCode”.
+The *RNUMERIC()* function calls for a rScript or rCode.
 Our R script should take an input (aka the predictor variables), call the model, make a prediction, and return it back to ACL for display.
 Lastly, the function need to pass any number of ‘values’ to R, which will come from each record and data field in each column.

 ## Instructions
 ### Step 1: Within R, Save the model